Pierre Part, Louisiana: History

 On August 3, 2012, the Bayou Corne Sinkhole, situated roughly 3 miles from Pierre Part, appeared.
 In areas of Pierre Part near the sinkhole, residents reported gaseous odors and strange bubbling in local waterways, prompting Governor Bobby Jindal to issue an evacuation order for the nearby community of Bayou Corne.
 The sinkhole expanded significantly during the months after it first appeared, invoking fear in residents of Pierre Part due to what was perceived to be an imminent threat to the community.
 Significantly, the sinkhole continued to grow in the direction of Louisiana Highway 70, the main highway on which most residents drove.
 Public outrage to the events in Bayou Corne was largely directed towards Texas Brine Company, the salt mining company perceived to be chiefly responsible for the disaster; a class-action lawsuit against Texas Brine ensued.
 However, a 2018 court ruling declared the fault to be shared between three companies: Occidental Chemical was 50% at fault, Texas Brine was 35% at fault, and Vulcan was 15% at fault.
-As of 2019, the sinkhole continues to expand, albeit slowly, and the community of Bayou Corne remains deserted, with most homes demolished by demolition companies.
+As of 2019, the sinkhole continues to expand, albeit slowly, and the community of Bayou Corne remains deserted, with most homes commercially demolished.

 Geography

 Pierre Part is located at 29°57′40″N 91°12′24″W (29.960975, -91.206612).
-According to the United States Census Bureau, the CDP has a total area of 7.98 sqkm, of which 7.95 sqkm is land and 0.03 sqkm, or 0.37%, is water.
+According to the United States Census Bureau, this Census Designated Place has a total area of 7.98 sqkm, of which 7.95 sqkm is land and 0.03 sqkm, or 0.37%, is water.

 Demographics

-2020 census
+Pierre Part first appeared as a census designated place the 1980 U.S. census.

-As of the 2020 United States census, there were 3,024 people, 1,099 households, and 625 families residing in the CDP.
+According to the 2020 United States census, there were 3,024 people, 1,099 households, and 625 families residing in the CDP.